WebKit/WebKit/Websites/bugs.webkit.org/docs/en/rst/integrating/faq.rst

 ...add a new field on a bug?
-  Use :ref:`custom-fields` or, if you just want new form fields on bug entry but don't need Bugzilla to track the field seperately thereafter, you can use a :ref:`custom bug entry form <custom-bug-entry>`.
+  Use :ref:`custom-fields` or, if you just want new form fields on bug entry but don't need Bugzilla to track the field separately thereafter, you can use a :ref:`custom bug entry form <custom-bug-entry>`.

 ...change the name of a built-in bug field?